bpaddack/AI_models/README.md

    This is an EDA notebook that explores the 'foodhub_order.csv' dataset.

 2. AllLifeBank_ML_DecisionTree
-   This notebook used the 'Loan_Modelling.csv' dataset to create 'Decision Tree' machine learning models.
-In this notebook, we create models for:
+   This notebook uses the 'Loan_Modelling.csv' dataset to create 'Decision Tree' machine learning models.
+   Steps to complete feature-engineering tasks are included.
+The following models are included:
    a. limiting the 'max_depth' of the tree
    b. performing a GridSearchCV
    c.
 Cost-Complexity (pre-pruning)
    d.
 Post-pruning

+3. TheraBank_ML_Advanced
+   This notebook uses the 'BankChurners.csv' dataset to create advanced machine learning models.
+These models include the use of oversampled and undersampled data approaches for the following models:
+   a.
+AdaBoost
+   b.
+GradientBoost
+   c.
+XGBoost
+   d.
+Random Forest
+   e.
+Bagging

+4.